 Ready to take a cold plunge, Sacramento?

-Whether you’re looking to ditch the crowded pool outings, spend time in nature, or just want to swim with the fishes, we’ve got you covered with these eight swimming holes in + around Sacramento.
+Whether you’re looking to ditch the crowded pool outings or spend time in nature, these eight swimming holes in and around Sacramento outghta do the trick.
 Stay cool and let’s dive right in.

 Note: Use caution when venturing out to any of these places and swim at your own risk.
 Always take into consideration freezing water temperatures, changing or hidden currents, unseen rocks in the water, and slippery surfaces.
 Additionally, diving into underwater caves and tunnels can be extremely dangerous, even for experienced divers with proper equipment.